-One aspect sticking is out when looking for common denominators in successful knowledge valorisation: collaboration and co-creation.
-The valorisation process is an iterative one.
+One aspect is sticking out when looking for common denominators in successful knowledge valorisation: collaboration and co-creation.
 Turning a scientific result into a practical application in whatever form is never a one-person or even a one-group effort.
 IXA can support you right from the start with finding the right partners, negotiating agreements and taking care of the formalities.

 The IXA business developers can assist you in looking for partners with the expertise, skills and facilities that suit your needs.
 Your own contacts are a good starting point, which we complement with our broad network in the public and private sectors.
 Think of other academic research groups, companies, SMEs, NGOs, educational institutions, entrepreneurs, hospitals, government agencies and so forth.
 In particular noteworthy in this respect is that research results increasingly give rise to software.
 IXA has developed a checklist and flowchart for collaborating with software developers.